behu-kea/third-semester/topics/javascript/dom.md

 ##### Exercise

-Let's work on the code provided here: https://github.com/CodeYourFuture/js-exercises/tree/master/week-5/InClass/A-dom-manipulation
+Let's work on the code provided [here](https://github.com/CodeYourFuture/js-exercises/tree/master/week-5/InClass/A-dom-manipulation)

-That means you have to clone this repo onto your computer: https://github.com/CodeYourFuture/js-exercises and then find the A-dom-manipulation folder to open in VS code
+That means you have to clone [this repo](https://github.com/CodeYourFuture/js-exercises) onto your computer and then find the A-dom-manipulation folder to open in VS code

 1. Open "A-dom-manipulation" project in VS code